swcarpentry/git-novice/04-changes.md

 but not yet committed.

 > ## Staging area {.callout}
-> If you think of git as taking snapshots of changes over the life of a
+> If you think of Git as taking snapshots of changes over the life of a
 > project,
 > `git add` specifies *what* will go in a snapshot
 > (putting things in the staging area),
 > and `git commit` then *actually takes* the snapshot, and
 > copies it to long-term storage (as a commit).
 > If you don't have anything staged when you type `git commit`,
-> git will prompt you to use `git commit -a` or `git commit --all`,
+> Git will prompt you to use `git commit -a` or `git commit --all`,
 > which is kind of like gathering *everyone* for the picture!
 > However, it's often considered bad practice to do this instead
 > of explicitly adding things to the staging area, because you might